API

 3. Purge by pattern to remove content selectively by specifying path patterns with the operator that can replace any number of symbols.

-1. Go to the Purge section.
+1. Go to the Purge request section.

 4. Click the Purge button.